daveyarwood/blog.djy.io/src/_drafts/how-i-deploy-my-personal-projects.md

 # Static websites

-When I was a kid, I learned how to write HTML and CSS, built a lot of stupid-looking websites, and put them up on the Internet for the world (well, mostly just my friends) to see.
-This was the late 90's and early 00's, and as far I could tell at the time, the only way you could do this was to keep a copy of your website on your computer and copy the files over to your web space any time you make changes, using an [FTP][ftp] client.
+Just as an aside: When I was a kid, I learned how to write HTML and CSS, built a lot of stupid-looking websites, and put them up on the Internet for the world (well, mostly just my friends) to see.
+This was the late 90's and early 00's, and as far as I could tell at the time, the only way you could do this was to keep a copy of your website on your computer and copy the files over to your web space any time you make changes, using an [FTP][ftp] client.
 Git didn't exist yet, let alone GitHub Pages, and I couldn't have told you what source control was if you'd asked me.
 This felt alright to me at the time, but in retrospect, it's funny how painfully manual it was to deploy my websites back then.

-Thankfully, it's a lot easier these days to whip up a simple, nice-looking website and make it pubicly available on the Internet, even on a custom domain with an SSL certificate.
+Thankfully, it's a lot easier these days to whip up a simple, nice-looking website and make it publicly available on the Internet, even on a custom domain with an SSL certificate.

 When I first created this blog in 2014, I built it using [Jekyll][jekyll] and